Skip to content

 └── software-engineering.ontology.yaml

-The base ontology uses a three-tier hierarchy based on cognitive memory types:
+The base ontology uses a three-tier hierarchy based on the base knowledge types:

 namespaces: